brahimlawal/brahimlawal/README.md

 - 👋 Hi, I’m @brahimlawal
 - 👀 I’m interested in Front-End Development, Back-End Development, Data Science, Machine Learning and AI
 - 🌱 I’m currently learning with the ALX SE Team
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building creative real-world problem solving projects
-- 📫 How to reach me
+- 📫 How to reach me - ibrahimlawal22@yahoo.com

 <!---
 brahimlawal/brahimlawal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.